Calvin-LL/webpack-query-loader/README.md

 [![npm](https://img.shields.io/npm/v/webpack-query-loader)](https://www.npmjs.com/package/webpack-query-loader) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg?style=flat)](https://opensource.org/licenses/MIT)

-Run loaders depending on the query.
+Run loaders depending on the query string.

 If you're trying to use `resourceQuery` in webpack v4 you're in the right place.
 If you're using [webpack v5](https://github.com/webpack/webpack/issues/10552), consider using the built in `resourceQuery` instead of this loader